 - food and beverages made with water that contains fluoride

 - waterproof and stain-resistant items with PFCs

 Excess fluoride exposure may come from:

 - public water fluoridation

 - high concentrations of fluoride in natural fresh water

 - inappropriate use of fluoride supplements

 Not all fluoride exposure is due to adding the chemical to water and dental products.

-Some geographical areas have drinking water that is naturally high in fluoride, for example, southern Asia, the eastern Mediterranean, and Africa.
+Some geographical areas have drinking water that is

 Possible side effects of excessive fluoride intake include: